R-Ross414/compiler-construction-2020/BNFC-example.md

 - Explain the importance of **precedence levels**.
 Why does the grammar in `Calc.cf` parse `1+2*3` as `1+(2*3)` and not as `(1+2)*3`?

 - Explain the concept of **algebraic data types**.
-How are algebraic data types programmed in Haskell and Java?
+How are algebraic data types programmed in Haskell?

 - Explain the BNFC notation for **grammars**.
 Can you write out in detail how to derive the program Fibonacci from the grammar of C-- ?